 Vietnam.vn - Nền tảng quảng bá Việt Nam

-There have been rumors recently that budget airlines will soon introduce 'cheap' standing seats to stimulate demand.
-These seats look like bicycle saddles and allow passengers to lean back instead of sitting down.
+Recently, rumors have surfaced that budget airlines will soon introduce "cheap" standing seats to boost demand.
+These seats resemble bicycle saddles and allow passengers to lean back instead of sitting down completely.

 Báo Tuổi TrẻBáo Tuổi Trẻ24/05/2025